ofsci/ofs-vite-example/README.md

 # description
-ofs-hor-example is an example with a horizontal view template named ofs-views-layout。
+ofs-hor-example is an example with a horizontal view template named ofs-view-layout。

 ## description
-> ofs-views-layout is a view template with a horizontal alignment。
+> ofs-view-layout is a view template with a horizontal alignment。

 ## import in main.ts